-- 1. When two amounts are given, higher figure includes dependents' allowances for one dependent child and/or nonworking spouse. - Minimum wba computed annually in, Kansas: 25% of maximum weekly benefit amount; New Mexico: 10% of SAWW; Oregon: 15% of SAWW.
-Washington: 15% of SAWW.
-Any claimant with average earnings in the two highest base period quarters of less than \$3,532 will qualify for a WBA of \$138; potential duration is equal to 1/3 of total base period wages divided by \$138. - 3.
+- 1. When two amounts are given, higher figure includes dependents' allowances for one dependent child and/or nonworking spouse. - 2.
+Minimum WBA computed annually in, Kansas: 25% of maximum weekly benefit amount; New Mexico: 10% of SAWW; Oregon: 15% of SAWW.
+Washington: 15% of SAWW. - 3.
 Connecticut, Hawaii, Illinois, Maryland, New Hampshire, New York, West Virginia: the uniform potential benefit duration for all claimants who meet at least minimum qualifying requirements is 26 weeks.
-In Illinois the maximum benefit amount cannot exceed base period wages, and the maximum of 25 weeks applies to benefit years beginning in 2012.
+In Illinois the maximum benefit amount cannot exceed base period wages, and the maximum of 25 weeks applies only to benefit years beginning in 2012.
 In Louisiana: the maximum benefit amount cannot exceed 27% of covered, base period wages. - 4.
-Arkansas: amounts effective through June 30, 2012. - 5.
-High-quarter (HQ) is the quarter in the base period (BP) in which the claimant's paid wages were highest. - 6.
-Wisconsin: has an alternative BP for those who do not qualify under the original formula, see Table 16. - 7. lowa: individual's wage in high quarter and another quarter of the base period must be at least 3.5% and 1.75%, respectively, of the state average annual wage. - 8.
-Wisconsin: 4 weeks for certain family member employees from family owned businesses.

-- 9. Rhode Island: qualifying requirements are 200 x min. hourly wage in one qtr. and BP wages of 11⁄2 x HQ; provided that BP wages are at least 400 x min. hourly wage.
-Alternative qualifying requirement will be 3 x total BP minimum of 400 x min. hourly wage. - 10.
-Alabama: average of two highest quarters; Virginia: refers to earnings in the two highest quarters. - 11.
-Alabama: wba is the average of two highest quarters divided by 26. - 12.
-New York: the qualifying high quarter wage needed for benefit eligibility has been capped at 22 x maximum wba.
+High-quarter (HQ) is the quarter in the base period (BP) in which the claimant's paid wages were highest. - 5.
+Wisconsin: has an alternative BP for those who do not qualify under the original formula, see table 16. - 6. lowa: individual's wage in high quarter and another quarter of the base period must be at least 3.5% and 1.75%, respectively, of the state average annual wage. - 7.
+Wisconsin: 4 weeks for certain family member employees from family owned businesses. - 8.
+Rhode Island: qualifying requirements are 200 x min. hourly wage in one qtr. and BP wages of $1\frac{1}{2}$ x HQ; provided that BP wages are at least 400 x min. hourly wage.
+Alternative qualifying requirement will be 3 x total BP minimum of 400 x min. hourly wage. - 9.
+Alabama: average of two highest quarters; Virginia: refers to earnings in the two highest quarters. - 10.
+Alabama: WBA is the average of two highest quarters divided by 26. - 11.
+New York: the qualifying high quarter wage needed for benefit eligibility has been capped at 22 x maximum WBA.
 The first four out of the last five completed calendar quarters prior to filing the claim is the base period for eligibility.
-However, a claimant who has insufficient wages to qualify under the BP may qualify based on wages paid during the last four completed calendar quarters. - 13.
-Michigan: if no benefit entitlement results, the alternate method is to find wages in at least 2 quarters and total base period wages of 20 x SAWW.
-In 2012, the SAWW is \$860.34. - 14.
-New Jersey: these figures are based on the current base week amount of \$145. - 15.
+However, a claimant who has insufficient wages to qualify under the BP may qualify based on wages paid during the last four completed calendar quarters. - 12.
+Michigan: if no benefit entitlement results, the alternate method is to find wages in at least 2 quarters and total base

+- period wages of 20 x SAWW.
+In 2013, the SAWW is \$886.56. - 13.
+New Jersey: these figures are based on the current base week amount of \$145. - 14.
 Massachusetts: the minimum possible duration of benefits at any rate is 10 weeks while the minimum possible rate at the minimum benefit rate is 30.
 In order to qualify for the minimum possible benefit rate of \$34 an applicant would need a specific base period wage configuration whereby duration of 30 weeks is the only possibility.
-It is possible to have a base period wage configuration that would qualify a claimant for a higher benefit rate but a duration as short as 10 weeks. - 16.
+It is possible to have a base period wage configuration that would qualify a claimant for a higher benefit rate but a duration as short as 10 weeks. - 15.
 Vermont: minimum possible duration of benefits is 20 weeks.
-Maximum benefit amount is 26 weeks or 46% of wages, whichever is lower.
+Maximum benefit amount is 20 weeks or 46% of wages, whichever is lower. - 16.
+Pennsylvania: credit week is a week in the base year in which the claimant was paid remuneration of at least \$100.00.